makrai/notes/doddapaneni2107-primer-multiling-lm.md

 ## classification,

-* input comprising of a single sentence or a pair of sentences
+* input: a single sentence or a pair of sentences
-* e.g. Natural Language Inference (NLI) classes: entails, neutral, contradicts
+* e.g. Natural Language Inference (NLI)
 * datasets used for evaluating MLLMs are
   * XNLI (Conneau+ 2018)
   * PAWS-X (Yang+ 2019)